Use rapid control prototyping to test a design with a physical system plant model.

 To create a real-time application that runs on the target computer, configure the build environment.
 The environment includes Simulink Coder™ options, Simulink Real-Time build options, and C compiler options.

-Install I/O modules in the target computer and connect the modules to the hardware under test.
+Install I/O modules in the target computer and connect the modules to the device under test.

 Restart the target computer.